FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/life_of_a_protocol_open.md

-# Life of a protocol open (Components v2)
+# Life of a protocol open

-<<../../_v2_banner.md>>

 This document describes the steps that occur when a component attempts to connect to a protocol in its namespace.

-These steps apply to the components v2 model as run under component manager.
+These steps apply to the [Components v2][glossary.components-v2] model as run under component manager.
-Portions of it also apply to the components v1 model as run under appmgr.
+Portions of it also apply to the [Components v1][glossary.components-v1] model as run under appmgr.

 At a high level these steps are: